lamastex/spark-trend-calculus/README.md

 and that were identified as breaking news articles with regards to either `ENV_OIL` or `ENV_GAS`.
 I reckon I should de-noise this data by looking at the text content, applying some NLP and topic modeling perhaps, but the second top most article is of a great value already as clearly, piracy off the Ivory coast should have strong impact in the oil and gas markets.
+Let's rely on the taxonomy provided by Gdelt and assume all of those were actual oil and gas events.

 ![PIRACY](/images/piracy.jpg)